intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 6. Set of optimized kernels for CPU, which are adopted from Intel® Intelligent Storage Acceleration Library (Intel® ISA-L).
    Intel QPL keeps its own copy of relevant source code from Intel ISA-L.
-7. Set of low-level descriptors and service functions for interaction with Intel IAA hardware (using Accelerator Interfacing Architecture ISA).
+7. Set of low-level descriptors and service functions for interaction with Intel IAA hardware using Intel® Accelerator Interfacing Architecture.
 8. The accelerator utility library (``libaccel-config``), which is linked to Intel QPL, provides APIs for communicating with Intel IAA hardware.
 9. The Intel® Data Accelerator Driver (``idxd``) is a kernel driver that manages Intel IAA devices.